 A membership with Epidemic Sound will allow you to access and use their library of music on Twitch, YouTube, Facebook, and Instagram.
 You are free to create without worrying that you will get DMCA strikes on any content made while your membership is active, and the company won’t come after you for that content even if you end your membership.

 Royalty-Free Dance Playlist

 I was able to create a 3-hour Dance Playlist on Epidemic Sound in just a few minutes.
-The platform makes finding the right music easy and you can scan each track to make sure it is something you would enjoy on your channel.
+The platform makes finding the right music easy and you can scan each track to ensure it is something you enjoy on your channel.
 If you change your mind about a song, it is easy to remove or replace it with a new song.

 Here are 15 of the tracks that I found that would work well for dance streams:

 |Adventura||Flooaw||Mysterious, Restless||Alt Hip Hop, Soft House||105||2:48|